 Before you rush headlong into cleaning your car at home, you should first make sure that you have everything you need to do the task.
-Too many newbies begin cleaning their vehicles only to realize that there’s not enough carnauba wax to do the entire car, or that they have purchased the wrong type of carpet shampoo.
+Too many newbies begin cleaning their vehicles only to realize that there’s not enough carnauba wax to do the entire car or that they have purchased the wrong type of carpet shampoo.

 Once you have identified the proper cleansers you can use for the different parts of your car, you should put them at near where you plan to start the detailing.
 It’s very important for you to keep everything within arm’s reach when you start the detailing job.
 This saves you time and makes you more efficient as you soap and brush and scrub away at your car.

-- You don’t check your tires for baldness and pressure loss.
+You don’t check your tires for baldness and pressure loss.
 Just thinking about poor, neglected tires can send the most zealous detailer into a frenzy.
-Your tires come in contact with all the rubbish that the road has to offer, so why do you exclude it from your regular DIY inspection and detailing?
+Your tires come in contact with all the rubbish that the road has to offer, so why do you exclude them from your regular DIY inspection and detailing?
 Under- or over-inflated tires make your car consume gas at a higher rate.
-Bald tires that have lost their treading provided dangerously low traction.
+Bald tires that have lost their treading provide dangerously low traction.
 And while you’re at it, you should consider rotating the front and rear tires every now and then to even the wear.

 Antifreeze, degreaser, brake fluid, and oils are just some of the fluids that keep your car humming smoothly on the tarmac.
 However, they are not meant to sit in your car for long periods of time without being replaced.
 Having these liquids at sufficient levels helps you keep your car in tiptop shape.
 Avoid one of the top car maintenance mistakes and check their levels and quality regularly.